Providenciales Travel Guide

 A Providenciales beach © Ben Ramirez

 Although well equipped with tourist facilities, including an international airport, superb hotels, a casino, a golf club and several small shopping malls, Providenciales remains largely unspoilt.
 The beaches stretch for miles and on some of the little offshore cays it is still possible to imagine you are Robinson Crusoe.
-Unlike the famous literary castaway, however, visitors to Providenciales (known usually as 'Provo') have purely pleasurable pursuits to occupy themselves with.
+Unlike the famous literary castaway, however, visitors to Providenciales (known usually as 'Provo') have purely pleasurable pursuits with which to occupy themselves.
 Most find it difficult to tear themselves away from the beach, but with so many watersports on offer it is hardly necessary to do so: scuba diving, snorkelling, sea kayaking, parasailing, windsurfing, fishing and sailing are all popular diversions.

 Become our Providenciales Travel Expert

 We are looking for contributors for our Providenciales travel guide.
 If you are a local, a regular traveller to Providenciales or a travel professional with time to contribute and answer occasional forum questions, please contact us.